NXTS-Developers/MOFHY-Lite/README.md

 - All done.

 ## Dependencies
-The following libraries are required to run hustal
+The following libraries are required to run MOFHY Lite:
 - phpmailer
 - mofh-client
 - guzzle